AdvaitDarbare/MachineLearningCourse/README.md

 - **Code**: See the `Principal_component_analysis` directory for implementation details.

 ## References
 - Many explanations and concepts in this project are sourced from Codecademy's materials.
-Specific quotes and detailed explanations are inspired by their courses.
+Specific quotes and detailed explanations are by their courses.
 - For more details, visit [Codecademy](https://www.codecademy.com/).